Pork with prunes is a classic combination; I use pork tenderloin medallions and pair them with a delicious and easy brandy cream sauce.

 Equipment Used

 I only recommend specific brands of equipment if I believe that it makes a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

-• Meat mallet, rolling pin or the back of a saucepan, to bask the meat flat.
+- Meat mallet, rolling pin or the back of a saucepan, to bash the meat flat.

 Pork Tenderloin with Prunes Recipe